 NALIP has celebrated the convergence of media and diversity in the general market.
 Now, we want to take it a step further and push for the INCLUSION of diverse stories and people in the industry.
-Over the past few months, we interviewed NALIP members; their answers and personal stories of tenacity, tribulation and triumph inspired a project highlighting their influence within the industry and NALIP.
-Hearing their stories inspired us to continue our commitment to inclusion and to widely declare that we are the inclusion that will drive the future of the entertainment industry forward.
+We interviewed NALIP members; their answers and personal stories of tenacity, tribulation and triumph inspires us to continue our commitment to inclusion and to widely declare that we are the inclusion that will drive the future of the entertainment industry forward.

 #WeAreInclusion is how we move forward in the current media ecosystem.
 We hope you find inspiration through these stories and that they propel you forward or help you up in the ladder of INCLUSION.

 Click on the photos below to view each story

 Latinx women Showrunner Gloria Calderon-Kellett is a first generation American, daughter of immigrant parents who came to the US in 1962 from Cuba.
 She is the Executive Producer, writer and co-showrunner of One Day At A Time previously on Netflix and now on CBS.

 As an actress she would only get roles to play a gang member’s girlfriend or sister, that’s where she got the inspiration to become a writer.
 Calderon embraces the lack of Latinx stories in the industry as a challenge, so she taught herself how to write for TV in order to get the presence she wanted.